Pigius/awesome-amazon-verified-permissions-and-cedar/README.md

-# AVP Resources
+# Awesome Amazon Verified Permissions And Cedar

-Welcome to the `avp-resources` repository, the central hub for learning, using, and mastering Amazon Verified Permissions (AVP) and Cedar.
+Welcome to the `awesome-amazon-verified-permissions-and-cedar` repository, the central hub for learning, using, and mastering Amazon Verified Permissions (AVP) and Cedar.
 This repository serves as a collective resource for developers, architects, and anyone interested in permissions management across AWS resources.

 ## Repository Goals